thathykalvac/assignment-1/README.md

 A summary of the website has been placed in the website using "details" ans "summary" tags and gives an overview of the website.

 ### Menu:
-a <Menu> tag has been used in features we offer section which gives the features offerd the organisation.
+a "Menu" tag has been used in features we offer section which gives the features offerd the organisation.

 ### Tel for contact information:
 Has been added in the footer section of the website using anchor tag and "mailto".